mclaudio76/odata4-service-framework/README.md

-# odata4-spring-integration
+# odata4-service-framework
-This project aims to be a starting point for using OData4 protocol (powered by Apache Olingo Library,please consult https://olingo.apache.org/) in a spring boot enviroment.
+This project aims to be a starting point for exposing OData4 Services by simply annotating POJO classes, acting as Entities and Service Controller.

-Source code follows the tutorial provided on Apache Olingo Library website.
+This framework is powered by Apache Olingo Library (https://olingo.apache.org/) and by Spring Framework.

-Taking inspiration from the original code, I added helper classes that, using custom annotations, reduce the boilerplate code needed to work with OData protocol.
+Taking inspiration from the example code of the Tutorial provided by Apache Olingo Library website, I added a number of helper classes to reduce the boilerplate required to expose OData Services with the Java Language.

 This project is just at a starting point stage, and it's not suited to be used in any real production enviroment.